grsmv/clio/README.md

 ### Splats

-As you noted, route pattern can be given in a form of wildcard:
+As you noted, route pattern can be given in a form of wild card:

 ``` go
 Get ("/books/*", Books)
 ```

-So it can match, for example such url as `/books/12`.
+So it can match, for example such URL as `/books/12`.
 This irregular parts of pattern is accessible as content of slice, returned by `Splat()` function.
 Pattern also can hold few irregular parts:

 ``` go